phillmv/okayfail.com/source/posts/2017-11-13-rent-control-ontario-housing-supply.html.markdown

 Finally, what are rent controls actually good for?

-I answer these questions [in part 2 of this series](/2017/rent-control-ontario-housing-supply.html).
-If you're in a hurry, [jump to the conclusions section](/2017/rent-control-economics-security-tenure.html#conclusions).
+I answer these questions [in part 2 of this series](/2017/rent-control-economics-affordability.html).
+In part 3, I examine the [role, history and economics of security of tenure](/2017/rent-control-security-tenure-public-good.html).
+If you're in a hurry, [jump to the conclusions section](/2017/rent-control-security-tenure-public-good.html#conclusions).

 <h2>Appendix A: Tables</h2>